-Recommendation of the Discontinuance of the Bachelor in Science (B.S.) in Athletic Training Rector Lawrence requested a motion to approve discontinuing the Bachelor of Science (B.S.) in Athletic Training as recommended by the respective accrediting agency.
+Rector Lawrence requested a motion to approve discontinuing the Bachelor of Science (B.S.) in Athletic Training Rector Lawrence requested a motion to approve discontinuing the Bachelor of Science (B.S.) in Athletic Training as recommended by the respective accrediting agency.
 Mr. Marcus seconded the motion.
 The motion passed unanimously and is hereby attached as Attachment E and is made a part thereof.